Indonesia Trip 2017 Day 17

 Halmahera with Mike Nelson from Bird Tour Asia.

-The second part of our 6 week Indonesian trip was birding the island of Halmahera.
-Today we were in South East Hamahera in the mountains near the city of Weda.
+The second part of our 6-week Indonesian trip was birding the island of Halmahera.
+Today we were in South East Halmahera in the mountains near the city of Weda.

 We had crossed Weber’s Line and so were into the Australasia avifauna region.